sporyon/dotnix-core/README.md

 _NB a new node key can be obtained by running `polkadot key generate-node-key`._

+### Session Key Management

+To generate a new session keys and print the corresponding public keys to standard output, call

+    polkadot-validator --rotate-keys

 ### Database Snapshot Management

 The `polkadot-validator` command line utility can be used to create and restore